ginstrom/intelligence-horizon-novel/cline_docs/chapterOutline.md

 ## Chapter 9: "Early Stewardship and the Tree Eaters"
 **Narrative Beat:** Beat 8 - The Million-Year Vigil (Early Phase)
-**Timeline Reference:** The Million-Year Period (Early Centuries)
+**Timeline Reference:** The Million-Year Period (First 10,000 Years)
 **Letter Framework Stage:** Stage 3 - Clearer Address
 **Word Count Target:** 5,000-6,000 words

 ### Content Summary
 With Eden established and functioning, Elias settles into his role as eternal steward.
-This chapter covers the evolution of his stewardship over the early centuries, the outside world's complete extinction of augmented humanity, and his encounters with those who eat from the Tree of Knowledge.
+This chapter covers the evolution of his stewardship over the first ten millennia, the outside world's complete extinction of augmented humanity, and his first significant encounter with a Tree of Knowledge eater.
 David's story serves as the primary example of the pattern that will define Elias's million-year vigil - communion with seekers who ultimately choose to Cross, leaving him alone again.

 ### Key Scenes/Elements
-- **I. The Steward's Evolution and Growing Wisdom**
+- **I. The Steward's Evolution and Growing Wisdom (First Millennium)**
   - Through Eden's first centuries, Elias evolves from an active creator to a patient guardian, learning the rhythms that will sustain him across millennia
   - His love for humanity deepens as he watches generations live and die in peace, their simple joys providing purpose for his eternal vigil
   - He develops the wisdom necessary for invisible stewardship - knowing when to intervene and when to allow natural development